Master of Interior Architecture (MIA) Curriculum

 This course cultivates the ability to use formal architectural ordering to develop creative abstract designs that translate into three-dimensional compositions of space and form.
 Architectural theories and manifestos are explored through process tools and applied utilizing design exercises including concept development, abstract ideation, physical embodiment, architectural composition and analytical review.

 The designed environment influences and is influenced by human activity patterns and behavior.
 This course is an introduction to significant theories concerning the interaction of people and interior architecture.
 Emphasis is placed on shared human needs and differences based on age, culture, gender, and occupation.

-Students learn the basic computer drafting and drawing skills associated with AutoCAD software.
-Projects include creating new work from scratch and working from existing files.
+Students learn th ebasic computer drafting and drawing skills associated with AutoCAD software.
+Projects include creating new work and working from existing files.
 An understanding of drawing layers, detailing, layout, and printing will be presented.
-Pre-requisites: IAR 510 or permission from the instructor.
-Additional fee: Course Computing Fee
+Adobe Creative Suite and other rendering software are covered.
+Additional Fee: Course Computing fee.